szabgab/gogo/gui/README.md

 ````

+### TODO

+* Download the content of a course
+* From the current course page allow the user to go to the language selector page to switch to another language

 ### App starts
 * If we already have a selected course then go to the course page
 * If not selected course, but we alread have a list of courses then show the course selector